Hannahko24/Hello-world/README.md

 # Hello-world
-This repository is for practice my name is Hannah and I'm doing coxe Louisville for the first time and very excited about it!
+This repository is for practice my name is Hannah and I'm doing code Louisville for the first time and very excited about it!